-Thirty-two years later, in the autumn of 2017, Woman-Ochre was discovered by an unsuspecting antiques dealer hanging in the bedroom of the recently deceased Rita Alter’s bedroom in Cliff, New Mexico.
-It was valued at $160 million.
+Thirty-two years later, in the autumn of 2017, Woman-Ochre was discovered by an unsuspecting antiques dealer, hanging in the bedroom of the recently-deceased Rita Alter’s bedroom in Cliff, New Mexico.
+It was valued at $160 million USD.

-The Cast Martha Jackson: Buffalo socialite and Manhattan art gallery owner during the 1950s Elaine de Kooning: Expressionist painter, editor of ARTnews, wife of Willem de Kooning Lee Krasner: Expressionist painter, collage artist, wife of Jackson Pollack Edward Gallagher Jr.: Art collector, son of Baltimore real estate developer Rita Alter: NYC speech pathologist, world traveller, suspected art thief Jerry Alter: NYC public school music teacher, world traveller, suspected art thief Ronnie: Rita and Jerry’s nephew, executor of the Alter’s estate after Rita’s death Joseph Alter: Son of Rita and Jerry, in and out of psychiatric wards for much of his life Barbara Alter: Daughter of Rita and Jerry, seems to have relocated to Michigan Olivia Miller: Curator at the University of Arizona Museum of Art David Van Auker: Owner, Manzanita Ridge Furniture & Antiques, Silver City, NM
+The Cast Martha Jackson: Buffalo socialite and 1950s Manhattan art gallery owner Elaine de Kooning: Expressionist painter, editor of ARTnews, wife of Willem de Kooning Lee Krasner: Expressionist painter, collage artist, wife of Jackson Pollock Edward Gallagher Jr.: Art collector, son of Baltimore real estate developer Rita Alter: NYC speech pathologist, world traveller, suspected art thief Jerry Alter: NYC public school music teacher, world traveller, suspected art thief Ronnie: Rita and Jerry’s nephew, executor of the Alter’s estate after Rita’s death Joseph Alter: Son of Rita and Jerry, in and out of psychiatric wards for much of his life Barbara Alter: Daughter of Rita and Jerry, seems to have relocated to Michigan Olivia Miller: Curator at the University of Arizona Museum of Art David Van Auker: Owner, Manzanita Ridge Furniture & Antiques, Silver City, NM

 1955, Martha Jackson Gallery, New York, NY

 Her gaze is severe, not dissimilar to Willem’s when he stands before me analyzing my lines, only vaguely aware of the ice melting in his glass of Scotch.
 She would look so much happier if she let her hair down.
 But I suppose the perm gives her a certain uptown respectability, a power of conformity that helps put food in Willem’s cupboard.
 Despite her bonds to polite society, no one fawns over me like Martha.
 Her eroticism is driven as much by her intellectualism as by her sexual desires.
 In me, her shackles drop to the floor.
 In me, “each stroke [is] a decision…answered by a new question.”
 How I admire her faithlessness, particularly when Willem goes to refill his drink and she hurriedly strips down before me, offering her swelling conceit.
 She shares this Sapphic custom with Elaine.
 Talent is where they diverge, and money.
 A gallery run by Elaine would never save a dime.
 Martha knows how to paint; she just has nothing particularly interesting to say.